-89. A party to a ceremony purporting to be a marriage who at the time, knows or has reason to believe that the consent of the other party was induced by coercion or fraud or by a mistake as to the nature of the ceremony or that the other party was suffering from any mental disorders or mental disability whether permanent or temporary or was intoxicated or under the influence of drugs, so as not fully to appreciate the nature or purport or the ceremony, commits an offence and shall on conviction be liable to imprisonment for a term not exceeding three (3) years or a fine of three hundred thousand shillings or to both.
+90. A person who celebrates a union purporting to be a marriage and who at the time of the ceremony is not authorised to do so commits an offence and shall on conviction be is liable to imprisonment for a term not exceeding three years or a fine of three hundred thousand shillings or to both.